top of page

 Project: Incidence of medial and lateral collateral ligament pathologies in cranial cruciate ligament deficient stifles as detected on musculoskeletal ultrasound.

-The use of Needle Scope Technology for the Treatment of Shoulder, Elbow and Stifle Intra-articular Conditions Compared to standard Arthroscopy.
+The use of Needle Scope Technology for the Treatment of Shoulder, Elbow and Stifle Intra-articular Conditions compared to standard Arthroscopy

-2017 - Present
+2017 - 2019

 Clinical Efficacy of Dasuquin Advanced for the Treatment of Elbow Osteoarthritis Pain in 20 Dogs